HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

 ## The state of performance

-The [HTTP Archive](https://httparchive.org/) is an entirely lab-based tool, so to get field data we need to make use of a different dataset.
+Almost all of the other chapters in the Web Almanac are based on data from the [HTTP Archive](https://httparchive.org/).
+In order to capture how real users experience the web, we need a different dataset.
 In this section we're using the [Chrome UX Report](http://bit.ly/chrome-ux-report) (CrUX), a public dataset from Google that consists of all the same websites as the HTTP Archive and aggregates how Chrome users actually experience them.
 Experiences are categorized by:

 - the form factor of the users' devices
   - desktop